GLOBAL HEALTH’S COMMITMENT TO YOUR PRIVACY

 We will allow your sensitive personal information to be shared with third party individuals and organisations only where you or your authorised delegate(s) have specifically allowed those third parties to access your sensitive information via our web-based products which have such functionality.

-All Company employee and contractor agreements include a confidentiality undertaking on commencement of their employment or engagement.
+All Global Health employee and contractor agreements include a confidentiality undertaking on commencement of their employment or engagement.

-The Company maintains back-up records.
-Where you request the deletion of personal information from our records, it is not practical, and the Company will not remove or delete all your information, from all data back-ups.
+Global Health maintains back-up records.
+Where you request the deletion of personal information from our records, it is not practical, and Global Health will not remove or delete all your information, from all data back-ups.

 Global Health Sites do not usually feature information and services of interest to children 13 years of age and under.